John Dodson Daintree: Naval career

 Daintree joined the Royal Navy in 1879, and was posted as a supernumerary naval cadet to HMS Bellerophon, serving on the North America station.
 He was a sub-lieutenant when posted to HMS Dart for navigating duties in January 1886, and was promoted to lieutenant later the same year, on 2 October 1886.
 The following year, he was on 13 September 1887 posted to HMS Sultan, in the Mediterranean Fleet, and a year later to HMS Griffon in October 1888.

-Promoted to commander on 31 December 1899, he was in March 1900 transferred to the Royal Naval College, Greenwich, for Compass course.
+Promoted to commander on 31 December 1899, he was in March 1900 transferred to the Royal Naval College, Greenwich, for Compass course, and the following month posted as a lieutenant for navigation to the HMS Amphitrite.

 In 1901 he was appointed by the War Office as Commissioner of Weihaiwei, then under British rule.
 The War Office were responsible for Weihaiwei after it was leased in 1898, as it was envisaged that it would become a naval base similar to British Hong Kong.
 As such, the first Commissioners of Weihaiwei were appointed from the British Army or Navy and based themselves in Liu-kung Tao.
 However a survey led by the Royal Engineers deemed that Weihaiwei was unsuitable for a major naval base or trading port.
 As a result in late 1901, responsibility was transferred from the War Office to the Colonial Office, which wanted a civilian to be appointed as the Commissioner.
 Thus Daintree was re-assigned after only a year.